 Just ranked by Lonely Planet as the #3 city in the world to visit in 2018 and packing a big punch for a small, easygoing city, Canberra is where nature and outdoor adventure can be found alongside cultural must-sees and burgeoning local food and coffee precincts.
-Our local Canberra guides have compiled their best tips to help you plan your perfect trip to the city.
+Here are our tips to help you plan your perfect trip to the city.

 If you’re arriving into Canberra airport, the new Transport Canberra bus service Route 11 is a good option to and from the city centre (about 5 AUD each way and runs at least every 30 minutes.
 Otherwise it is not far by metred taxi to the city centre, where most hotels are clustered on the north side of the lake (a taxi will cost you about 25 AUD and take 10 to 15 minutes).

 If you’re coming from Sydney, the best value option is the frequent Murrays bus from Sydney Central Railway Station.
 It is three hours’ travel through bushland, farmlands and around Lake George straight to the heart of Canberra city (the Jollimont Centre bus station), which is within walking distance to a range of nearby hotels and apartments, and the youth hostel.